'Don't Put Off Seeing Your Doctor'

-Whilst media reports repeatedly request that we 'protect the NHS', please be assured that there IS capacity to treat individuals for conditions other than COVID-19.
+Whilst media reports repeatedly request that we 'protect the NHS', please be assured that there IS capacity to treat individuals for urgent medical conditions other than COVID-19.

 - You should obviously call 999 in a medical emergency such as a heart attack or stroke.

 - If you are worried about symptoms, then please call your GP.
-It is extremely helpful to prepare for any telephone consultation.
-We have information on getting the most out of your GP appointment CLICK HERE.
-Cancer Research UK has also developed tips specifically on telephone consultations, which are helpful whatever your health condition is CLICK HERE.
+Cancer Research UK has developed tips specifically on telephone consultations, which are helpful whatever your health condition is CLICK HERE.

 - If you have a long-term health condition for which you regularly see a healthcare professional, your consultant or clinic should have told you how care will be provided.
 If they have not, you should call them and ask for advice.